The Four Common Types of Debates

 Formally or informally, debate happens in different scenarios.
 There are debates in the classrooms, in the halls of the senate, congress and many other else.
 Whatever forms it may take; whatever occasions or in what place, debate allows us to stand and reasoned with our arguments.

 There are four types of debates that are commonly used.
 These debates are the Lincoln-Douglas debate (the two men debate); the Rebuttal debate, the One-Rebuttal type of debate and the Oregon-Oxford debate that is also called as the cross-question debate.
-Although there are some variations in these de
+Although there are some variations in these debates with regards to time limits as well as in the sequence of the speakers, the debate’s primary requisites remain intact.

 The Lincoln-Douglas type of debate (also called as the two men debate) is a kind of debate where there is only one speaker in the side of the affirmative as well as in the side of the negative.
 The speaker in the affirmative side opens the debate then followed by the negative speech.